coldbox-modules/cbmessagebox/CONTRIBUTING.md

 # Contributing Guide

 Hola amigo!
-I'm really excited that you are interested in contributing to @MODULE_NAME@.
+I'm really excited that you are interested in contributing to cbmessagebox.
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines:

 - [Code Of Conduct](#code-of-conduct)
 - [Bug Reporting](#bug-reporting)